hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/CBT/00g-CloudSec.md

     ```json
     {
       "AWSTemplateFormatVersion" : "2010-09-09",
       "Description" : "AWS CloudFormation Sample Template AutoScalingMultiAZWithNotifications:
-      Create a multi-az, load balanced and Auto Scaled sample web site running on an Apache Web
+      Create a multi-az, load balanced and Auto Scaled sample web site running on an Apache
-      Serever.
-The application is configured to span all Availability Zones in the region and is
+      Web Serever.
+The application is configured to span all Availability Zones in the region
-      Auto-Scaled based on the CPU utilization of the web servers.
-Notifications will be sent to
+      and is Auto-Scaled based on the CPU utilization of the web servers.
+Notifications will
-      the operator email address on scaling events.
-The instances are load balanced with a simple
+      be sent to the operator email address on scaling events.
+The instances are load
-      health check against the default web page. **WARNING** This template creates one or more
+      balanced with a simple health check against the default web page.
-      Amazon EC2 instances and an Application Load Balancer.
-You will be billed for the AWS
+      **WARNING** This template creates one or more Amazon EC2 instances and an Application
-      resources used if you create a stack from this template.",
+      Load Balancer.
+You will be billed for the AWS resources used if you create a stack from
+      this template.",

       "Parameters" : {
         "VpcId" : {
           "Type" : "AWS::EC2::VPC::Id",
           "Description" : "VpcId of your existing Virtual Private Cloud (VPC)",
           "ConstraintDescription" : "must be the VPC Id of an existing Virtual Private Cloud."
         },
+    ```

+    ```json
         "Subnets" : {
           "Type" : "List<AWS::EC2::Subnet::Id>",
           "Description" : "The list of SubnetIds in your Virtual Private Cloud (VPC)",
-          "ConstraintDescription" : "must be a list of at least two existing subnets associated
+          "ConstraintDescription" : "must be a list of at least two existing subnets
-          with at least two different availability zones.
-They should be residing in the selected
+          associated with at least two different availability zones.
+They should be residing
-          Virtual Private Cloud."
+          in the selected Virtual Private Cloud."
         },
       ...
     }